-More than 30 physicians and scientists at Mayo Clinic specialize in the diagnosis and treatment of adult and pediatric infectious diseases.
-The Division of Infectious Diseases offers Hospital-based consultation and specialized treatment for patients with infections or who develop infections while hospitalized.
+More than 35 physicians and scientists at Mayo Clinic specialize in the diagnosis and treatment of adult and pediatric infectious diseases.
+The Division of Infectious Diseases offers hospital-based consultation and specialized treatment for patients with infections or who develop infections while hospitalized.
 Mayo's large inpatient practice has a census of at least 100 patients at any given time.

-Mayo faculty participates in clinical focus groups that provide specialized care to subgroups of infectious disease patients and academically help staff develop expertise in focused areas of infectious diseases, including:
+Mayo faculty members participate in clinical focus groups that provide specialized care to subgroups of infectious disease patients and academically help staff develop expertise in focused areas of infectious diseases.

 - Intensive care unit infectious diseases

 - Solid-organ and hematopoietic cell transplantation infectious diseases

 - Virtual TB service (Centers for Disease Control and Prevention TB program, covering 11 states)

 - E-health and telemedicine

 - Antimicrobial stewardship